How to Leave the United States and Where to Go Next: 5 Easy Steps

 While the visa recently changed, removing the option for real estate investments, you can still gain residency through other investment options (starting at €250,000).

-Another bonus is that you don’t have to worry about the language barrier that much as English is widely spoken.
+A bonus is that you don’t have to worry about the language barrier that much, as English is widely spoken.

-What makes Portugal even more attractive for Americans is that getting a residence visa there grants them a place in the EU, while still keeping them tethered to the Western world.
+Another attractive aspect of Portugal for US citizens is that getting a residence visa there allows them to live, work and study anywhere in the EU, while still keeping them tethered to the Western world.

 4. Singapore